webtides/element-js/docs/README.md

 ##### Name

 Elements are not actions, they are conceptually "things".
-It is better to use nouns, instead of verbs, such us: "animation" instead of "animating". "input", "tab", "nav", "menu" are some examples.
+It is better to use nouns, instead of verbs, such us: " animation" instead of "animating". "input", "tab", "nav", "menu" are some examples.

 ##### -element postfix

 The naming has a major role when you are creating a collection of elements intended to be used across different projects.
 Web Components are not scoped because they are globally declared within the page, which means a "unique" name is needed to prevent collisions.
 Additionally, web components are required to contain a "-" dash within the tag name.
 When using the first section to namespace your components - everything will look the same, and it will be hard to distinguish elements.

 DO NOT do this: